 Philosophies on Industrial Society

 One of the first people to write about government policy toward industrial society was Adam Smith, from Scotland.
 In his influential book The Wealth of Nations, Smith argued that wealth distribution could work most effectively without any government interference.

-This laissez-faire “leave alone” policy would encourage the most efficient operation of private and commercial businesses.
+This laissez-faire or “leave alone” policy would encourage the most efficient operation of private and commercial businesses.
 If the government let people and business do as they pleased, they would act out of self-interest and maximize the economic well-being of society as a whole.

+Philosophies on Industrial Society